Resident Evil Village: Shadows of Rose

-Rose finds herself in a replica of Beneviento's house, where she relives her traumatic childhood, with the realm's leader blaming her father's absence.
-To comfort Rose, Michael shows her a realm similar to her house as a baby.
-The realm's perpetrator reveals herself to be Eveline, seeking to kill Rose out of jealousy over being a failed and unloved experiment.
+Rose finds herself in a replica of Beneviento's house, where she relives her traumatic childhood of constant bullying by her schoolmates, and the realm's leader tells her it's her father's fault she received her undesired powers.
+To comfort Rose, Michael shows her a realm similar to her house as a baby, where she finds a letter for her written by her father, saying that he loves her and will always be by her side.
+She is immediately pulled out of the realm and brought back to the previous one by the realm's perpetrator who reveals herself to be Eveline, seeking to kill Rose out of jealousy over being a failed and unloved experiment.
 Michael once again helps Rose escape.

-Rose finds herself in another deeper stratum that resembles the village where she was kidnapped.
-There, she discovers and uses the Purifying Crystal to remove her powers, but also finds the consciousness of Miranda, who reveals that Canine was an illusion to lure Rose into the Megamycete.
-Still determined to revive Eva, Miranda intends to use Rose as a vessel now that she is powerless.
-Michael manifests, reveals himself to be Ethan's consciousness within the Megamycete, and helps Rose escape.
-Ethan is heavily wounded and encourages her to leave, but Rose breaks the crystal and embraces her powers to destroy Miranda.
-Rose embraces her father, who apologizes for not being there for her upbringing but declares that he is proud of her.
-Rose leaves the Megamycete's consciousness and visits Ethan's grave before being called away on a mission for the BSAA.
-As she and her escort drive off into the distance, an unknown figure is seen approaching their vehicle.
+Rose finds herself in yet another deeper stratum that resembles the village where she was kidnapped.
+There, she discovers and uses the Purifying Crystal, which absorbs her powers.
+Just then the consciousness of Miranda appears, who reveals that the man "Canine" Rose spoke with was an illusion to lure her into the Megamycete.
+Still determined to revive her daughter Eva, Miranda intends to use Rose's consciousness as a vessel now that she is powerless.
+Michael immediately manifests, revealing himself to be Ethan's consciousness within the Megamycete, and helps Rose escape, but Miranda catches up to them.
+Ethan encourages Rose to leave and battles Miranda himself.
+Seeing her father in danger, Rose is reluctant to leave, but when she hears his agonizing cries, she breaks the crystal and embraces her powers, gaining them back once again, along with some new ones.
+Rose fights and defeats Miranda, finally destroying her existence once and for all.
+Rose embraces her father, who apologizes for not being there during her upbringing, but says that he is proud of her.
+Rose's consciousness then leaves the Megamycete.
+The post-credits scene from the base game plays out.